Animal and Plant Health Inspection Service, USDA.

-We are adopting as a final rule, without change, an interim rule that amended the brucellosis regulations concerning the interstate movement of swine by adding Arkansas, Louisiana, and Michigan to the list of validated brucellosis-free States.
-That action was necessary to relieve certain restrictions on the interstate movement of breeding swine from Arkansas and Louisiana and to confirm Michigan's status as a validated brucellosis-free State.
+We are amending the brucellosis regulations concerning the interstate movement of swine by adding Arkansas, Louisiana, and Michigan to the list of validated brucellosis-free States.
+We have determined that Louisiana and Arkansas meet the criteria for classification as validated brucellosis-free States.
+We are also adding Michigan to the list of validated brucellosis-free States as it is currently considered a validated brucellosis-free State, but was inadvertently omitted from the list.
+This action relieves certain restrictions on the interstate movement of breeding swine from Arkansas and Louisiana and confirms Michigan's current status as a validated brucellosis-free State.

 Brucellosis is a contagious disease caused by bacteria of the genus Brucella.
 The disease mainly affects cattle, bison, and swine, but goats, sheep, horses, and even humans are susceptible.
 In its principal animal hosts, it causes loss of young through spontaneous abortion or birth of weak offspring, reduced milk production, and infertility.
 There is no economically feasible treatment for brucellosis in livestock.
 In humans, brucellosis initially causes flu-like symptoms, but the disease may develop into a variety of chronic conditions, including arthritis.
 Humans can be treated for brucellosis with antibiotics.

 The brucellosis regulations in 9 CFR part 78 (referred to below as the regulations) contain specific provisions for cattle, bison, and swine.
 Under the regulations, States, herds, and individual animals are classified according to their brucellosis status.
 Interstate movement requirements for animals are based upon the disease status of the individual animals or the herd or State from which the animal originates.